dkarthe/webjeda-blog/_posts/2016-01-13-how-to-add-a-sitemap-to-jekyll-blog.md

 <iframe width="100%" height="360" src="https://www.youtube.com/embed/kiBtQClK-XQ?rel=0" frameborder="0" allowfullscreen></iframe>

 ##The hard way to insert sitemap in Jekyll blog!
 You can also list all the links by yourself.
-Don't worry, we will be using ```ul``` so that it arranges the links  one by oone.
+Don't worry, we will be using ```ul``` so that it arranges the links  one by one.

 Create a file in the root of the repository and name it **whatever.xml**